Traditional Yoga and Modern Teaching Methods in Rishikesh

 We use screen for almost everything these days.
 But excessive screen time comes with serious downsides.
 Here are a few:

 1. Mental Fatigue: When we constantly check our phones, switch between apps, notifications, our brain gets overloaded.
-This leads to mental fatigue, reduced concentration, and poor memory.
+This leads to mental fatigue, reduced concentration and poor memory.

 2. Anxiety and Depression: Comparison on social media, Whatsapp status updates, Instagram posts may cause anxiety and stress leading to burnout.
 Those who are already suffering from depression or loneliness may react intensely to certain social media posts or reels.